 Gay Conservative: Sullivan St. James in episode 1.
 Cyrus Beene is revealed to be this in episode 4.

-Olivia: Had an affair with President Grant during the campaign and covered up "Quinn's" real identity, even conspiring with a Supreme Court justice to get her acquitted.
+Olivia: Had an affair with President Grant during the campaign, assisted in rigging a national election in his favor, and covered up "Quinn's" real identity because of her accidental involvement in that rigging conspiracy, even conspiring with a Supreme Court justice to get her acquitted.

 Abby: Was married to a famous U.S. politician until she ran away.
 Their marriage had a history of domestic abuse and he's still searching for her.